etn-ccis/blui-cli/public/README.md

 1. `npx -p @pxblue/cli pxb new`
 2. Choose your desired framework from the list
     - Alternatively, you can pre-select a framework by running `npx -p @pxblue/cli pxb new <framework>`
+    > **Note for Ionic:** If you are creating an Ionic project and you are behind a proxy, ensure that you have set an environment variable for `IONIC_HTTP_PROXY`.
+Depending on your firewall settings, you may also need to temporarily add an environment variable for `NODE_TLS_REJECT_UNAUTHORIZED=0` (remove this promptly after your project is created).
 3. You will be prompted to enter a name for your project.
 Make sure the name you select meets the requirements of the CLI for your chosen framework.
 4. If you are creating a React or React Native project, you will be prompted to choose JavaScript or Typescript for your project language.
 5. For React Native projects, you'll be asked which CLI to use to scaffold your project.
 You can choose between the React Native Community CLI (recommended) or Expo (better for smaller demo or proof-of-concept projects).
+    > **Note for Expo projects:** If you are creating an Expo project and you are behind a proxy, you will need to ensure that you have environment variables set for `HTTP_PROXY` and `HTTPS_PROXY`.
+Depending on your firewall settings, you may also need to temporarily add an environment variable for `NODE_TLS_REJECT_UNAUTHORIZED=0` (remove this promptly after your project is created).
 6. You will be asked if you want to use the PX Blue Linting configuration and code formatting packages (recommended).
 7. The CLI will install all of the necessary dependencies for your project and integrate the PX Blue components, themes, and fonts.
 When complete, the CLI should present you instructions for running your project.
 > **Note for React Native projects:** If you are using the React Native Community CLI for your react native project, there are additional steps you must run for your project to run on iOS.
 Follow the on-screen instructions for running `pod install` to link the react-native-vector-icons package.
 If you are using xCode 11+, you will also need to update the Build Phases in xCode to avoid duplicated resources errors (refer to [this issue](https://github.com/oblador/react-native-vector-icons/issues/1074)).

+### Special Requirements for Ionic and React Native